Make Sure Your Screening Rubric Matches Your Job Advert

-We have also recently stopped using the video function in our interviews and rely only on audio.
-This is an early phase experiment to try and eliminate any bias we might feel based on the appearance of each candidate.
+We have also recently stopped using the video function in our first round interviews and rely only on audio.
+This helps us to try and eliminate any bias we might feel based on the appearance of each candidate.

 Our questions are designed to test knowledge, skills, or values specifically—each question or phase is picked deliberately to enhance our understanding of what the candidate will bring to the team and to the role.

 We’ve found that a short paid project for our top candidates is particularly useful in assessing skills.
 It’s not foolproof, but it’s a good way to test candidates' ability to practically apply the knowledge that they have shown during the interview process.

 Actively Seek Input From Other Team Members